-Comment: At several suppliers, Albiro actively cooperates with other FWF members to resolve corrective actions.
+Comment: Albiro actively cooperates with other FWF members to resolve corrective actions.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.9 Percentage of production volume where monitoring requirements for low-risk countries are fulfilled.
-Member undertakes additional activities to monitor suppliers Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
+50-100% Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
 Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
-2 2 0
+1 2 0

-Comment: Albiro fulfilled monitoring requirements for production in low-risk countries, meaning that the FWF CoLP was signed by the supplier and posted at the factory and the supplier was visited by Albiro.
-At two suppliers in low-risk countries, BSCI-audits were conducted.
+Comment: Albiro fulfilled monitoring requirements for almost all production in low-risk countries, meaning that the FWF CoLP was signed by the supplier and posted at the factory and the supplier was visited by Albiro.